Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/HowDoI.md

 Extend the "Gamepad" template and customize its Controls.

-A real-world example of this is the Xbox Controller on macOS which is supported through HID.
+A real-world example of this is the Xbox Controller on macOS, which is supported through HID.
 Its template looks like this:

 ```JSON
 {